barakplasma/sad-bastard-cookbook/content/58_Apple_Slices_Yes.md

-## Apple Slices Yes }
++++
+title = "Apple Slices Yes"
++++

 **Core Ingredients**
-< Apples
+- Apples

 **Preparation**
-< Quarters is the fewest number of cuts you can make and still easily re-
-move the core.
+- Quarters is the fewest number of cuts you can make and still easily re- move the core.

-< You can cut it into more pieces if you want to.
+- You can cut it into more pieces if you want to.

-< If you’re only gonna cut the apple into halves, you might as well just eat
-the whole apple as is.
+- If you’re only gonna cut the apple into halves, you might as well just eat the whole apple as is.

-< If you’re lucky enough to have an apple corer/slicer device, you basically
-won the apple-eating lottery.
+- If you’re lucky enough to have an apple corer/slicer device, you basically won the apple-eating lottery.

 **Variations**
-< Spread with peanut butter in the ratio most
-appealing to you and consume.
+- Spread with peanut butter in the ratio most appealing to you and consume.
 Or use a spoon or melon baller to scoop the seeds out and stuff the peanut butter in where they were—if you do this, you can get away with only cutting the apple into halves.

-< Cheese has an added slicing step, unless you
-buy the pre-sliced packs, which some people do.
+- Cheese has an added slicing step, unless you buy the pre-sliced packs, which some people do.

-< Either of those could also be combined with
+- Either of those could also be combined with crackers.
-crackers.

-< Sprinkle cinnamon on top.
+- Sprinkle cinnamon on top.

-< Other sliceable fruits, such as pears or peach-
-es, can be enjoyed in similar manners.
+- Other sliceable fruits, such as pears or peach- es, can be enjoyed in similar manners.

 ```